MELISSA PARRY S.A.G.E.

 • OTHER

-A collection of short films from around the world telling unexpected, unheard stories exploring the imbalance of gender complexities to evoke divergent thinking.
-The content supports UN Sustainable Development Goal no.5 : to achieve gender equality and empower all women and girls.
+Paramount+ and the Staying Alive Foundation present a collection of short films from around the world, showcasing unexpected and unheard stories that delve into the complexities of gender issues to inspire divergent thinking.
+This initiative supports UN Sustainable Development Goal no. 5: to achieve gender equality and empower all women and girls.

-These 5 short films are directed by emerging female filmmakers from Brazil, India, Kenya, Nigeria and the U.S. in collaboration with Paramount+ Staying Alive Foundation and the Bill & Melinda Gate Foundation
+These five short films are directed by emerging female filmmakers from Brazil, India, Kenya, Nigeria, and the U.S., in collaboration with Paramount+, the Staying Alive Foundation, and the Bill & Melinda Gates Foundation.

 Watch The Series Trailer